getgrav/grav-learn/user/pages/02.content/02.headers/docs.md

     items: @taxonomy.tag: foo
 ```

 Using the `@taxonomy` option, you can utilize Grav's powerful taxonomy functionality.
-This is where the `taxonomy` variable in the [Site Configuration](../basics/site-configuration) file comes into play.
+This is where the `taxonomy` variable in the [Site Configuration][config] file comes into play.
 There **must** be a definition for the taxonomy defined in that configuration file for Grav to interpret a page reference to it as valid.

 By setting `@taxonomy.tag: foo`, Grav will find all the pages in the `/user/pages` folder that have themselves set `tag: foo` in their taxonomy variable.